Kincaid Park

 Recreational Opportunities

-Kincaid Park is renowned for its world-class Nordic skiing facilities and has hosted numerous major ski competitions, including U.S. National Championships and Olympic trials.
+Kincaid is known for its Nordic skiing facilities.
+The park has hosted numerous major competitions, including U.S. National Championships and Olympic trials.

 Unique Features

-One of the park's unique features is a large sand dune located in its southwest corner, providing an unexpected desert-like experience in the Alaskan landscape.
+Perhaps one of the most surprising elements of Kincaid is the large sand dune in its southwest corner.
+It's an unexpected desert-like surprise in the middle of Alaska's lush landscape.

 All Features & Facilities